Pragmatic B2B SaaS Design: The Listing Page

 Loading patterns for a listing

-Listing pages often require heavy calculations to be rendered, especially on slow connections.
-Skeletons and loaders give users the feedback they need to understand that the page is still working.
+Listing pages often require heavy data fetching, especially on slow connections.
+Loading feedback tells users the system is working.

 Skeleton